 Zeytinburnu Municipality which sets target as integrated to history, culture and economy of Istanbul; people are happy to live there, regenerative and renewed district is a municipality which prioritizes global values as politics, such as transparency, accountability, deliberative democracy, justice, equality in service, efficiency and impact; which are also accepted principles as globally exist or must exist in local governments.
 Zeytinburnu Municipality is going on her own works by prioritizing labors, unemployed people, tradesmen, women, children, young people, handicapped people and issues coming with migration; in this scope putting humanity to center of her operations; by adopting as principles deliberative democracy, respect to labor and social justice, living in peace and solidarity and equality in services.
 For this purpose city council works actively to ensure democratic participation.

 Kahramanmaraş Metropolitan Municipality (KMM) - The province of Kahramanmaras is located within the borders of the Mediterranean Region.
-The city is located on a plain at the foot of the Taurus Mountains and in 2018, has a population of 1,000,000 inhabitants.
+The city is located on a plain at the foot of the Taurus Mountains and has one million inhabitants in 2018.

 Çiftlikköy is a district municipality of Yalova.
 Yalova is a city in Turkey with a 240,000 population.The distance between Çiftlikköy and Yalova is only 5kms.
 With its easy access to the city, Çiftlikköy is one of the most active and attractive districts of Yalova.
 Istanbul is 1 hour away from Yalova.
 You can get to Istanbul by usıng the ferry or the highway.
 The population of Çiftlikköy is about 39,000 and its located in the south of Marmara Sea, therefore, has an amazing beach and beautiful sea views.
 The history of Çiftlikköy is quite old and its first name in the old days was Pylai.
 Lots of ruins belonging to theAge and Byzantine Age were found in the region. Çiftlikköy has 1 town, 1 subdistrict and 9 villages